Get up to speed on nuclear energy with these 5 fast facts.

 Nuclear power plants do not emit greenhouse gases while generating electricity.

 They produce power by boiling water to create steam that spins a turbine.
-The water is heated by a process called fission, which makes heat by splitting apart uranium atoms inside a nuclear reactor core.
+The water is heated by a physical process called fission, which makes heat by splitting apart uranium atoms inside a nuclear reactor core.

 3. Nuclear energy is one of the most reliable energy sources in America

-Nuclear power plants operated at full capacity more than 92% of the time in 2022—making it the most reliable energy source in America.
-That’s about 1.5 to 2 times more reliable as natural gas (56.7%) and coal (47.8%) plants, and roughly 2.5 to 3.5 times more reliable than wind (36.1%) and solar (24.8%) plants.
+Nuclear power plants operated at full capacity more than 92% of the time in 2023—making it one of the most reliable energy sources in America due to its high availability.

 4. Nuclear helps power 28 U.S. states

-There are currently 93 commercial reactors helping to power homes and businesses in 28 U.S. states.
+There are currently 94 commercial reactors helping to power homes and businesses in 28 U.S. states.
 Illinois has 11 reactors—the most of any state—and joins South Carolina and New Hampshire in receiving more than 50% of its power from nuclear.

 5. Nuclear fuel is extremely dense